challfry/TheKraken/Docs/Questions for Server Team.md

 3. OneWeeksLater feature?
 4. HTTPS?
 Want to turn off ATS.
 5. How does the alerts endpoint work with multiple devices/clients?
 It looks the each client would update the last_checked timestamp, leading to strange behavior.
+6. For linking out to webpages, are the links canonical? e.g. "/#/stream/"